Starting Salary: $14.00

 Customer Service Leads (CSLs) are responsible for providing consistent and reliable assistance to students, families, and the UMass community.
 Staff members receive extensive training in the areas of customer service, problem solving, and Residential Life policies and procedures.
 CSLs use this training to serve as the first line of contact for Residential Life helping students and families navigate assignment processes and decision making in a fast paced environment.
 CSLs provide customer service throughout the academic year and breaks working to assist students with housing assignment questions, prospective student inquiries, and more.
 Additional responsibilities include, but are not limited to, leading during the fall Move-In of 14,000 students, speaking at New Students Orientations and Open Houses, and operating the CHCRC Residential Service Desk during the summer.

-This position requires a full academic year commitment beginning May 21st through closing May 2019.
+This position requires a full academic year commitment through closing May 2019.
 Staff must be available to work through the end of fall semester and plan to return starting January 2nd.
 Staff are required to cover shifts either over Fall Break or Spring Break and are expected to work additional hours during training, opening, and closing periods.

 This position requires a minimum of 10 hours per week during the academic year, with the exception of training/opening/closing periods, when hours are increased.
 Full Time Hours are also available over Wintersession.
 All staff should plan to return to work by January 2nd.
 Confirmation of need will be determined by October 31st.